 Eargo hearing aids are certified Class 1 medical devices.
 Their design is modeled after the standard fishing fly, with a small speaker surrounded by medical-grade silicone fibers (for which the company uses the trademark Flexi Fibers).

-Eargo is backed by leading investors including NEA, Maveron, Crosslink Capital, Birchmere Ventures, Montage Ventures, Red Sea Ventures among others.
+Eargo is backed by NEA, Maveron, Gilde Healthcare, Longitude Capital, Crosslink Capital, Birchmere Ventures, Montage Ventures, Red Sea Ventures and others.
+The company raised $71M in Series E round on Jul 29, 2020.
+This brings Eargo's total funding to $206.6M to date.